Rohitkk432/Hero-World/README.md

 $ npm install

 ## testing with truffle test scripts (can find in test folder).
-@notice- comment out development & rinkeby inside network in "truffle-config.js"
+@notice- comment out development & Sepolia inside network in "truffle-config.js"
 @notice- remove the x which ignores the tests. (xit => it) (xcontext => context)
 $ truffle test